5 Compelling Reasons You Need a Better Website Now!

 WordPress will come out on top in this battle of WordPress vs Wix vs Squarespace.

-While you may be tempted to take on the WordPress website building process by yourself, it would most likely require a bit or in some cases, extensive knowledge of web development.
+While you may be tempted to take on the WordPress website building process. it would most likely require a bit or in some cases, extensive knowledge of web development.
 Even in cases where this demand might be minimal, it could take you like forever to get a grip on how to piece the most basic parts together.

-You’ll have to decide whether all of these time and commitment are really worth it for you though.
+You’ll have to decide whether all of this time & commitment are really worth it for you though.